dantheman213/watchdog/README.md

 # watchdog

-Automatically monitor and report on health of disks, ZFS clusters, and UPS hardware.
+Automatically monitor and report on health of disks, ZFS clusters, and UPS hardware to maintain your physical server.

 ## Getting Started